Titans could benefit from inclement weather on the road - Port Arthur News

 The Titans (3-1, 1-0 in District 9-5A Division II) are coming off a 34-0 win over La Porte in the district opener.

-The Titans will travel to Stallworth Stadium in Baytown to take on the Patriots (1-3, 0-1) at 7 p.m.
+The Titans travel to Stallworth Stadium in Baytown to take on the Patriots (1-3, 0-1) at 7 p.m.
 Friday.

 The Patriots are coming off a 24-6 loss to Galveston Ball.

-Memorial was eager to get back to their winning ways after dropping a game to Crosby three weeks ago, but seem to be trending back in the right direction.
+Memorial was eager to get back to its winning ways after dropping a game to Crosby three weeks ago and seem to be trending back in the right direction.

 “I thought going into (the game against La Porte), I thought we were really focused and ready to go,” Memorial Head Coach Brian Morgan said.
 “I thought we played well and understand what we did wrong the week before.”

-Morgan said he thinks his team now understands the importance of being prepared during the week.
+Morgan thinks his team understands the importance of being prepared during the week.

 “We talked to them about repeating the process each week,” he said.
-“I think losing that game kind of fixes (the potential for lack of focus in the future.
+“I think losing that game kind of fixes (the potential) for lack of focus in the future.
 We followed the blueprint last week.
 For us, it is the little things and the attention to details.”

 Morgan said trying to adjust for the weather forecast is one of the team’s biggest challenges this week.

-Forecasts show a 70-percent chance of rain in Baytown Friday.
+Forecasts show a 70 percent chance of rain in Baytown Friday.

-The weather force both teams to run the ball more, which favors the Titans.
+The weather forces both teams to run the ball more, which favors the Titans.

 Memorial leads the district in passing yards with 901 (225 per game), but is also second third in rushing yards with 578 (144 per game).
 Goose Creek has the second worst run defense, allowing 718 yards (179 ypg).
 Only La Porte, Memorial’s most recent opponent, has allowed more with 726.
 The Titans racked up 149 yards rushing last week.